Sukkah Design Sprint

 Essential Information

-• Open to all undergrad students!
+• Open to all FSU students!
 No experience required!

 • Student participants will work in interdisciplinary teams of five to design a temporary, walled hut called a Sukkah.